bibstha/intro-to-ruby-exceptions/Readme.md

 ```

 * Notice we raised an Exception ourselves with `Exception.new("overheated!")`.
 Exceptions like everything else in Ruby
-  is just a class.
+  are just classes.
 Similarly `ZeroDivisionError`, `NoMethodError`, `ArgumentError` are all classes in Ruby.
 * Notice also that you no longer see the stack trace.
-This means that the program did not terminate right away.
+This means that the program did not get terminated unexpectedly.

-## Raising Exceptions
+## 4. Raising Exceptions

 We saw previously how to raise an Exception: `raise Exception.new("message here")`.
 However to raise an exception we
 normally do not create a new instance.
 Instead we use the syntax: